-Arisawa spared him not a glance, passing the shelves stocked with all manner of trinkets and foodstuffs, pausing only long enough to remove her running shoes before stepping up onto the area behind the shop proper.
+Arisawa spared him not a glance, passing the shelves stocked with all manner of trinkets and foodstuffs, only pausing only long enough to remove her running shoes before stepping up onto the area behind the shop proper.
 Now where to start?

 Kon came hopping down the hall toward her tugging on a t-shirt.
 He seemed to be having a hard time finding the hole for his head, and this allowed her to get a good look at the almost painfully perfect physique some shortsighted god had seen fit to bestow on him.
 Tatsuki inspected those washboard abs with a grudging admiration.
 It actually made his perversions a little more bearable for some reason.
 Did that make her shallow?

 The show ended when he finally pulled his head through and came to a stop before her.
 "What brings you by?
 Out for a run?"
 He indicated the jogging suit she had on.

 "No." The girl stood stock-still regarding him.
 Something in her face must have told him a bit about what was going on.
 Feeling uncomfortably naked for some reason, Tatsuki added, "I've been up for a while.
 Jogging seemed a good way to kill time.
 I was waiting for you guys to wake up."
 She shifted restlessly, not liking the way he was looking at her now.
 "I need to talk to Rukia."

 "Oh.
 Uh, well… sure."
 He seemed about to turn away, then hesitated.
 "Are you okay?"

 I'm angry enough to kill somebody, actually.